Y-shape steel sleeper

 Y-shaped steel sleepers (Y-Stahlschwellen) are a type of railway sleeper designed to support railway track with a rail fastening system at three points of contact.

 History and overview

 Y-shaped steel sleepers are installed in an alternating, right-left pattern.
 They consists of two IB 100 S primary beams curved outward by 180mm or 210mm.
-For one Y-shaped sleeper, one primary beam is curved to the right, then one is curved to the left, are connected by L-profile sections at the bottom chords, and square-crossed members at the upper chords; it produces the forked form of the sleeper.
+For one Y-shaped sleeper, one primary beam is curved to the right, then one is curved to the left: this produces the forked form of the sleeper.
+They are connected by L-profile sections at the bottom chords, and square-crossed members at the upper chords.

-Y-shaped steel sleepers are primarily used on lines with low axle weights such as urban and secondary lines.
-As steel sleepers, their primary advantages compared to concrete or wooden sleepers include:
+Y-shaped steel sleepers are primarily used on lines with low axle weights, such as urban and secondary lines.
+Like steel sleepers, their primary advantages compared to concrete or wooden sleepers include: